xin-huang/SeleDiff/README.md

 ## Input Files

-`SeleDiff` assumes biallelic genetic data and will not perform any checks on this assumption.
+`SeleDiff` assumes bi-allelic genetic data and will not perform any checks on this assumption.
 All input files can be compressed by `gzip`.

 ### EIGENSTRAT

 `SeleDiff` accepts [EIGENSTRAT](http://genepath.med.harvard.edu/~reich/InputFileFormats.htm) format of genetic data as inputs.
+[EIGENSOFT](https://github.com/DReichLab/EIG) provides several functions to convert other formats to EIGENSTRAT format.

 ### VCF